Stutthof concentration camp: Stutthof trials

-Another Nazi camp guard, Bruno Dey, from Hamburg was charged in October 2019 of contributing to the killings of 5,230 prisoners at Stutthof camp between 1944 and 1945.
-He was tried in a juvenile court due to being about 17 at that time.
+Another Nazi camp guard, Bruno Dey from Hamburg, was charged in October 2019 with contributing to the killings of 5,230 prisoners at Stutthof camp between 1944 and 1945.
+He was tried in a juvenile court due having been about 17 at that time.
 On 23 July 2020, he was given a two-year suspended sentence by the court in Hamburg.

 In July 2021, a 96-year-old German secretary, Irmgard Furchner, who had been part of KZ Stutthof was arrested to be tried for war crimes.
-On 28 September 2021, Frau Furchner left her home in Hamburg and failed to show for her hearing, she was captured on 30 September 2021 and the hearing was rescheduled for 19 October 2021.
+On 28 September 2021, Frau Furchner left her home in Hamburg and failed to appear for her hearing.
+She was arrested on 30 September 2021 and the hearing was rescheduled for 19 October 2021.
 On 20 December 2022 Furchner, then 97, was convicted of being an accessory to murder of more than 10,000 people at Stutthof concentration camp during World War II.
 A two-year suspended sentence in line with that requested by prosecutors was handed down by the Itzehoe state court in northern Germany.
+On 20 August 2024, the German Federal Court of Justice upheld Furchner's conviction.

+Josef Salomonovic, who arrived at Stutthof in June 1944 from Auschwitz just before his sixth birthday, was the only survivor to give evidence in person at the Furchner trial.
+He described Stutthof, where his father was murdered by phenol injection, as the worst of the several camps through which he and his family had passed.
+Asia Shindelman, who arrived in Stutthof in July 1944 aged 16, testified from the United States via video link to prisoners being thrown by guards into electrified fences.